ebzzry/ebzzry.github.io/en/fkd/zsh-tips-3.md

 To create the actual separate environment, we need a way to fetch and install it to our disk.
 For that, we need to have debootstrap.

-On Nix systems:
+On Nixpkgs systems:

     % nix-env -i debootstrap

-On Debian systems:
+On APT systems:

     % sudo apt-get install -y debootstrap